 Where's the yarn?
-If there's no yarn in the shop, it's because I'm currently sold out, or taking a break from shipping.
+If there's no yarn in the shop, it's because I'm currently sold out.
 I usually stock the shop with fresh yarn or kits on Sundays, in tandem with my Sunday letter.
 Sign up for the newsletter to find out what's coming up.

 Do you have a brick and mortar shop?
 No. I run Little Skein as an online only shop from my home studio.